cython/cython/docs/src/userguide/faq.rst

     # cython: auto_pickle=False

-    # you can still enable or disable it locally for single classs:
+    # you can still enable or disable it locally for single class:
     @cython.auto_pickle(True)
     @cclass
     class MyClass: